-The table below summarizes the post-closing credit support guarantees related to the sale of the European Vacation Rentals business, the fair values of such guarantees and the receivables from its former Parent representing two-thirds of such guarantees at December 31, 2022:
+The table below summarizes the post-closing credit support guarantees related to the sale of the European Vacation Rentals business, the fair values of such guarantees and the receivables from its former Parent representing two-thirds of such guarantees as of December 31, 2023:

-Guarantees Fair Val ue of Guarantees Receiv able from former Parent Post-closing credit support at time of sale \$ 81 \$ 39 \$ 26 Additional post-closing credit support 46 22 15 Total \$ 127 \$ 61 \$ 41
+Guarantees Fair Valu e of Guarantees Receiv vable from former Parent Post-closing credit support at time of sale \$ 81 \$ 39 \$ 26 Additional post-closing credit support 46 22 15 Total \$ 127 \$ 61 \$ 41

-The fair value of the guarantees was \$61 million as of December 31, 2022 and 2021 and were included in other non-current liabilities on the Consolidated Balance Sheets.
-In connection with these guarantees the Company had receivables from its former Parent of \$41 million as of December 31, 2022 and 2021, which were included in other non-current assets on its Consolidated Balance Sheets.
+The fair value of the guarantees was \$61 million as of December 31, 2023 and 2022 and were included in other non-current liabilities on the Consolidated Balance Sheets.
+In connection with these guarantees the Company had receivables from its former Parent of \$41 million as of December 31, 2023 and 2022, which were included in other non-current assets on its Consolidated Balance Sheets.